 AFTER SALES SERVICE CONDITIONS

-The corporation attaches paramount importance to the after sales service of the equipments installed to ensure smooth operation afterwards.
+The corporation attaches paramount importance to the after sales service of the equipment installed to ensure smooth operation afterwards.
 The successful Bidder is required to undertake preventive maintenance and attend all repairs, if any, that may arise during the warranty period free of cost and thereafter for additional period mentioned in the Specific Conditions of Contract, for which the rates of Comprehensive Annual Maintenance Contract or Comprehensive Maintenance Contract, in simple terms (CMC-including all essential spares needed for the satisfactory performance of the equipment) shall be finalized at the time of tender itself.

-The after sales terms and conditions will be strictly enforced and those Bidders who are willing to support the Tender Inviting Authority in its endeavour to provide trouble free operation/performance of the equipments for the prescribed period need only participate in the tender.
+The after sales terms and conditions will be strictly enforced and those Bidders who are willing to support the Tender Inviting Authority in its endeavour to provide trouble free operation/performance of the equipment for the prescribed period need only participate in the tender.

 The after sales service shall be performed during the warranty period and also during the Comprehensive Maintenance Period (CMC), if awarded.
 The detailed terms and conditions for after sales service mentioned hereunder.